miracle2k/xappy/docs/introduction.rst

 .. contents:: Table of contents

-The "secore" module is an easy-to-use interface to the Xapian search engine.
+The "xappy" module is an easy-to-use interface to the Xapian search engine.
 Xapian provides a low level interface, dealing with terms and documents, but not really worrying about where terms come from, or how to build searches to match the way in which data has been indexed.
-In contrast, secore allows you to design a field structure, specifying what kind of information is held in particular fields, and then uses this field structure to index data appropriately, and to build and perform searches.
+In contrast, Xappy allows you to design a field structure, specifying what kind of information is held in particular fields, and then uses this field structure to index data appropriately, and to build and perform searches.